 For more details or background on the improvements, you are welcome to take a look at the release notes.

-We’re in the process of integrating Redis 5.0 within our Redis Enterprise package and Cloud environments, but we will be releasing it shortly, so make sure to look out for that announcement.
-In the meantime, if you’re itching to try Redis 5.0 in Enterprise — especially Streams — you can download Redis Enterprise Software 5.3 Tech Preview, which includes an earlier release candidate of Redis 5.0.
-And you want to run this preview on our fully managed VPC offering, just let us know at email@example.com.
+If you’re itching to try Redis 5.0 in Enterprise — especially Streams — you can download Redis Enterprise Software 5.4, which includes Redis 5.0.
+And you want to run it on our fully managed VPC offering, just let us know at firstname.lastname@example.org.